 - Make a MX/antiX live-usb from other linux distros with the live-usb-maker-qt appimage

 Instead of packing every conceivable program into the antiX live-usb, we kept it small and lightweight but made it extremely easy to customize.
 If there are programs you want that are missing from the live system, simply install them via Synaptic or cli-aptiX, do a live-remaster and voilà, it’s just like those programs came pre-installed.

-You can view the three flavours of antiX: full, base, and core as starting points for people to create their own custom systems.
+You can view the four flavours of antiX: full, base, core and net as starting points for people to create their own custom systems.
 Once you’ve customized the system to your liking, you are just a live-remaster or an iso-snapshot away from making it your own.
 You’ll have your customized system on live media.
 You can use it to install on other machines, use it as a snapshot/backup of your system, use it as a rescue boot device, or use it to take your system with you in your pocket.

-The small footprint, extremely fast booting (getting to a Bash command line in 5 seconds and an X desktop in 12 seconds on a fast system) and easy customization make antiX Linux an extremely good choose for a rescue live-usb as well as for day to day use as a live system.
+The small footprint, extremely fast booting (getting to a Bash command line in 5 seconds and an X desktop in 12 seconds on a fast system) and easy customization make antiX Linux an extremely good choice for a rescue live-usb as well as for day to day use as a live system.
 Many people use the live system exclusively and seldom bother to install.